Social Work Knowledge Areas

 - SSW HB 752 Exploring Race, Ethnicity, and Culture through Narratives: Clinical and Human Behavior Perspectives

-Students are also required to take HB 735 Racial Justice and the Culture of Oppression.
+Students are also required to take HB 735 Racial Justice and Cultural Oppression.
 This course seeks to analyze and evaluate the social, cultural, political, economic, and intrapersonal contexts of racism that affect our current policies and institutional arrangements, and the intersection of racism with other forms of oppression.

 Social Welfare Policy

 Courses in social welfare policy comprise conceptual, substantive, and analytical material.